SlyrisOrg/rtype-api-js/README.md

   <a name="user--connection_signup"></a><a name="1.1"></a>
   - [1.1](#user--connection_signup) **Signup**: Register a new user

-  name: between 1 and 25 characters
+  name: between 1 and 25 characters.

-  email: between 3 and 20 characters
+  email: between 3 and 20 characters.

   Request:
    ```json